KosarajuJoshitha/KosarajuJoshitha/README.md

 Learning, building, and growing with every line of code.

-🌱 I’m currently learning **Machine Learning, Deep Learning, and TensorFlow**
+🌱 I’m currently learning **Machine Learning, Deep Learning, and SQL**

 💡 I love working with **AI, Computer Vision, and Data-driven projects**